BarneyGammond/muso-app/README.md

 * Spotify API - Album catalogue data

+* Ant Design - Used for frontend UI components

 ## Roadmap

 1. Looking to include an Artist view with an average review score